syncopika/piano_roll_browser/README.md

 Additionally, I wanted to keep it light, simple and easily portable so I minimized the number of dependencies (just jQuery!).

-For the terrible svg icons, I used Inkscape :)
+For the terrible svg icons, I used Inkscape :) I will hopefully improve these at some point.

 For the piano instrument sounds I used the Steinway D from the Equinox Grand Pianos soundfont.